learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 you followed along above, you'll see a `head` tag, but no `header` tag.
 So by typing in `document` it looks like our header is gone.
 However, if we view page source, the HTML is unchanged.
-Remember, this is the difference between the DOM (current representation of the page) and the HTML (The initial representation of the page).
+Remember, this is the difference between the DOM (current representation of the page) and the HTML (the initial representation of the page).

-2. Use Javascript to manipulate our DOM
+2. Use JavaScript to manipulate our DOM

 **Refresh your browser to get the header back.
 Let's remove the header now with JavaScript.** Open up the console and type in the following and press "Enter."